Gifted and Talented Pathway (GATE)

 Academic Excellence scholarship recipients will participate in the English and Humanities Extension Programs.
 Both are based on the WA curriculum with added project-based and enrichment activities.
 Students are encouraged to participate in a variety of competitions that complements their learning.

-English Extension: This focuses on reading, comprehension and more complex writing tasks, emphasising collaboration and extending students’ abilities to work creatively and develop critical thinking skills.
+English Extension: This course focuses on reading, comprehension and more complex writing tasks, emphasising collaboration and extending students’ abilities to work creatively and develop critical thinking skills.

 Humanities Extension: Students will have the opportunity to develop their research, analytical reasoning and communication skills within this program.
-They will also have the opportunity to take part in the National History Challenge, Australian Geography Competition and the Education Perfect World Series.

-As part of the Year 7 program, students are also able to participate in a range of other extension activities.
+As part of the Year 7 program, GATE students are also able to participate in a range of other extension activities.
 These include:

 Music: Students can choose Music and be selected to participate in Specialist Music.
 Carey offers an extensive co-curricular ensemble program, including Contemporary, Jazz and Western Art bands, a choir and vocal ensembles.